andrew-codes/softwarecraftsman.github.com/source/_posts/2013-02-03-using-rake-in-net-projects.markdown

 end
 ```

-This class defines a string property for the type's name and then three class properties for each of the release types; major, minor, and ci.
+This class defines a string property for the type&#8217;s name and then three class properties for each of the release types; major, minor, and ci.
 It also has a class method to return a release type based on a passed string.
 With this, we need to add a few more common properties to our rakefile as seen below:

 ```ruby
 #...